mdttn/PlanetMuncher/README.md

 # PlanetMuncher
+### DawHacks 2024 hacktahon (team of 3)

-Environment-themed console app game for the DawHacks 2024 hacktahon (team of 3) - Basic Carbon footprint calculator
+Environment-themed console app game - Carbon footprint calculator for a day